zemandic/kubernetes-ingress/docs/content/troubleshooting/troubleshoot-configmap-policy.md

 Checking the Events of the ConfigMap Resource
 After you update the ConfigMap resource, you can immediately check if the configuration was successfully applied by NGINX:

-$ kubectl describe configmap nginx-config -n nginx-ingress
+`kubectl describe configmap nginx-config -n nginx-ingress`
 Name:         nginx-config
 Namespace:    nginx-ingress
 Labels:       <none>